aws-samples/aws-kr-startup-samples/machine-learning/mlflow/mlflow-ec2-sagemaker/README.md

-# MLflow with Amazon SageMaker
+# MLflow on Amazon EC2 with Amazon SageMaker

 ![mlflow-sagemaker-arch](./mlflow-sagemaker-arch.svg)